rhobs/observability-operator/docs/api.md

-OAuth2 for the URL.
-Only valid in Prometheus versions 2.27.0 and newer.
+OAuth2 configuration for the URL.
+ It requires Prometheus >= v2.27.0.
+ Cannot be set at the same time as `sigv4`, `authorization`, or `basicAuth`.

 <table>
     <thead>